1. What is Reka money?

 12. What are the disadvantages of Reka money?

-The biggest disadvantage of Reka money is that it is only accepted in Switzerland and only by a limited number of merchants.
-Reka will not exchange Reka money back into Swiss francs, so getting Reka money only makes sense if you already make purchases from Reka partners (if you use public transportation, for example).
+- The biggest disadvantage of Reka money is that it is only accepted in Switzerland and only by a limited number of merchants.

-A minor disadvantage is that some Reka partner merchants will not give change for physical Reka Pay checks and Reka Rail vouchers in Swiss francs.
+- Some Reka partner merchants do not give change for physical Reka Pay checks and Reka Rail vouchers in Swiss francs.
 This is not an issue when you use the Reka card.

 13. Verdict

-Using Reka money is a simple way to save a minimum of 2% on public transportation and on some travel and hospitality purchases in Switzerland.
+Using Reka money is a simple way to save a minimum of 2 percent on public transportation and on some travel and hospitality purchases in Switzerland.

 It is important to compare prices charged by Reka partner merchants with those of non-partners.
 If other merchants charge less, you may save more by paying in Swiss francs (with a cash back credit card, for example).